 ISP has a range of comfortable and welcoming facilities in the Centres, providing a comfortable environment where young people can meet up with their parents, relatives or guardians.
-Specially trained ISP staff are always on hand to supervise contact, answer questions and involve children and parents in activities.
-We have designed the Centres as warm, welcoming places with a variety of different rooms with different atmospheres, at Rainham we use Jeff's Place and Neil's Suite.
+Specially trained ISP staff are always on hand to supervise Family Time, answer questions and involve children and parents in activities.
+We have designed the Centres as warm, welcoming places with a variety of different rooms with different atmosphere; our rooms at Rainham are called 'Jeff's Place' and Neil's Suite.
+They offer a comfortable seating areas and tables that can be used for eating at or playing games and doing craft activities.
+In 'Jeff's Place' there is also a drinks station, and in 'Neil's Suite' there is a play and seating area that allows our younger children to enjoy more traditional play activities.
+Both rooms offer plenty of space for families to enjoy time together in a safe and supportive environment.

-Wherever possible, young people are encouraged to engage in contact with their families, enhancing and exploring their sense of identity and culture.
+• Wherever possible, young people are encouraged to engage in contact with their families, enhancing and exploring their sense of identity and culture.